Lambdand/alterhomelabs-v2/README.md

 # alterhomelabs-v2
-nothing for now will update
+Testing ground and design for the actual website